Topological properties of multilayer magnon insulators

+We note that band crossings are a necessary, but not a sufficient condition for TPTs.
+Thus, to verify the existence of TPTs we explicitly compute the Chern numbers for each band in the gapped state for the required parameter set.
+If the Chern numbers rearranged themselves or changed values when the system became gapless under a parameter change, then we identified this band crossing as a TPT.
+While for the bi- and the trilayer each band crossing does in fact amount to a TPT, higher layer numbers do not always show this behavior.
+Therefore, carefully verifying that each crossing corresponds to a TPT is important.

 The edge states are the main source of novel phenomena in our multilayered system.
 Thus, determining the total number of edge states present within each phase is important to accurately characterize the physical response of each TPT.
-We do this by taking the sum of the winding numbers $\nu_i$, which are already partial sums of the Chern numbers.
+We do this by taking the sum of the winding numbers $\nu_n$, which are already partial sums of the Chern numbers.
 For our multilayers this can be expressed as

 which are reported in the fourth column of Table \ref{tab:ChernTab} for the trilayer.

 To illustrate this concept, we provide an example of the determination of $\bar{\nu}$ for phase 1 of the trilayer.
 First, to determine the total number and chirality of the edge states in this phase, we calculate the winding numbers using the Chern numbers from Table \ref{tab:ChernTab}, given as $C_1=-1$, $C_2=+3$, $C_3=-1$, $C_4=-3$, $C_5=+1$, $C_6=+1$.
 Therefore the winding numbers are,